Health and disease

 It’s not about that

-The SE incidents have been linked in the media to a number of egg industry issues that emerge from time to time.
+The SE incidents were linked in the media to a number of egg industry issues that emerge from time to time.
 These include suggestions that food safety risks have been caused or exacerbated by: intensive farming, cage, barn or free range farming, farm size or free range outdoor stocking density.

 These issues have more to do with competitive jostling and personal values than evidence and have not been particularly helpful in building an understanding of the SE incidents.